David Starr Jordan: David Starr Jordan House

 In 1905, he was one of the first professors to build a summer home at the northeast corner of Camino Real and 7th Avenue, on what became known as "Professors' Row" in Carmel-by-the-Sea, California.
 He was good friends with Stanford University professor of entomology Vernon Lyman Kellogg, who also lived in Carmel.

-Eugenics
+Racial views and support for eugenics

 In 1899, Jordan delivered an essay at Stanford on behalf of racial segregation and racial purity.
-In the essay, Jordan claimed that "For a race of men or a herd of cattle are governed by the same laws of selection."
+In the essay, Jordan argued that "...a race of men or a herd of cattle are governed by the same laws of selection."
 Jordan expressed concern about "race degeneration" that would occur unless efforts were made to maintain "racial unity".

 Eugenics-based argument against war

 Jordan argued that peace was preferable to warfare because war removed the strongest men from the gene pool.
 He said, "Future war is impossible because the nations cannot afford it."
 As one commentator put it, "Though he found meager evidence to support his preconceptions, he still confidently asserted that 'always and everywhere, war means the reversal of natural selection.

 Jordan was president of the World Peace Foundation from 1910 to 1914 and president of the World Peace Conference in 1915 and initially opposed American entry into World War I although he changed his position in 1917 after he became convinced that a German victory would threaten democracy.